odinuv/web/en/apv/slides/relational-database/slides.md

 <section markdown='1'>
 ## Relational algebra
-- description of data structure using algebra and logic
+- description of a data structure using algebra and logic
-- simple and proven approach
+- a simple and proven approach
 - allows working with the data model before anything is implemented
     - saves a lot of time
-- build upon set operation:
+- built upon set operations:
     - product, union, intersection, difference
 - basis for the SQL language
 </section>